daniellienert/honeypotformfield/Readme.md

 <img src="Documentation/Images/CancelFinisherExecution.png" alt="Use the spam marker in email header" width="50%"/>

 Here the confirmation message is shown but mail sending is cancelled.

+### Log form content when detected as spam

+In order to debug the spam detection and to see what kind of spam is coming in, you can enable the logging of the complete form content with setting `logSpamFormData` to true.